PostHog/posthog.com/contents/blog/hiring-myths-and-truths.md

 ---
 date: 2022-01-20
-title: Basic myths and truths about hiring that startups keep getting wrong
+title: Myths (and truths) I've learned from 10 years of startup hiring
 rootPage: /blog
 sidebar: Blog
 showTitle: true
 hideAnchor: true
 author:
   - charles-cook
-featuredImage: ../images/blog/posthog-ceo-diary-blog.png
+featuredImage: ../images/blog/posthog-blog-image.png
 featuredImageType: full
 category: Startups
 ---

-These are some of the myths and truths I've learned about hiring for startups over the past decade.
-Over that time, I've managed and hired for teams across engineering, ops, people, marketing, and design, interviewing some 800 people in the process.
+I've spent over a decade hiring for startups.
+I've managed and hired for teams across engineering, ops, people, marketing, and design, interviewing some 800 people in the process.
 Some of these teams were highly successful.
 Others weren't.

+These are some of the destructive myths and important truths I've learned about hiring for startups over that time, which I apply to how we hire at PostHog.
 I hope these tips will help you turn recruitment into a more tolerable and less frustrating experience.

 ## Myth #1: Recruiters are responsible for hiring

 People who get this wrong fail 100% of the time.

 _Managers_ are responsible for hiring.
 Why?
 Think about it this way: